giovanni-norbedo/School/algebra_lineare_ed_elementi_di_geometria/algebra_lineare_ed_elementi_di_geometria.md

 $\cdot : K \times K \rightarrow K$
 $(a,b) \mapsto a \cdot b$

-tale per cui siano soddittive le seguenti proprietà:
+tale per cui siano soddisfatte le seguenti proprietà:

 K1: commutatività:
 $\forall a, b \in K, a + b = b + a, a \cdot b = b \cdot a$